korymath/jann/README.md

 sudo /etc/init.d/nginx start    # start nginx
 ```

 Then, you can reference a more in-depth guide [here](https://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html).
+And here is a walkthrough on how to configure [nginx on GCP](https://pythonise.com/series/learning-flask/deploy-a-flask-app-nginx-uwsgi-virtual-machine).

 You will need the uwsgi_params file, which is available in the nginx directory of the uWSGI distribution, or from [the nginx GitHub repository](https://github.com/nginx/nginx/blob/master/conf/uwsgi_params).